nknguyenhc/NeuralCats/README.md

 We considered alternative services offered by Azure:

-* Azure Text Analytics: This was considered being used to extracting key phrases to form questions.
-However, we realised that the key phrases were not useful in crafting questions, and the extracted key phrases were not necessary accurate.
+* Azure Text Analytics: This was considered to be used to extract key phrases to form questions.
+However, we realised that the key phrases were not useful in crafting questions, and the extracted key phrases were not necessarily accurate.
 * Azure Question Answering: This was considered for getting answer from a knowledge base.
 However, the service was unable to craft multiple-choice questions, as it was a service only to get an answer to a question.
 Furthermore, the limitation on the amount of knowledge we can store was not sufficient for us to put up a prototype.
-* Azure Search Service: We considered using this to generate incorrect answer to a question.
+* Azure Search Service: We considered using this to generate incorrect answers to a question.
 However, it was barely suitable.

 In the end, we decided to use OpenAI, because it was capable of responding to almost any prompt.
 Hence, it was used to generate questions, generate incorrect choices to questions, and give the correct answers to the questions.